How AAPL (Apple) Makes Money in 2025: A Deep-Dive With Income Statement

 - Operating Expenses: $15.9B (+11.4% YoY)

-- Apple continues to prioritize innovation (especially in AI and custom silicon) while maintaining operational efficiency.
+- Apple continues to prioritize innovation and ecosystem expansion while maintaining operational discipline.

 Net Income